 Because symptoms of heart failure vary from patient to patient, your need for follow-up care will be tailored to your needs and discussed with you during your visit.

-The Kaufman Center for Heart Failure continues to participate in many clinical research studies.
-In 2013, the staff participated in more than 20 active protocols.
+- The Kaufman Center for Heart Failure Treatment and Recovery continues to participate in many clinical research studies.
 The goals of research are to manage acute heart failure, improve long-term survival, improve patient care and outcomes, minimize postoperative morbidity among patients who have heart transplants, and evaluate the safety and effectiveness of MCS devices.

-Scientists in the Kaufman Center for Heart Failure, in collaboration with members of the Lerner Research Institute, study the failing human heart in our research labs.
+- Scientists in the Kaufman Center for Heart Failure, in collaboration with members of the Lerner Research Institute, study cardiovascular genomics and research directed at the failing human heart in our research labs.

 Total Artificial Heart

-The Kaufman Center for Heart Failure medical team, along with Biomedical engineers at Cleveland Clinic, are working to develop a continuous-flow total artificial heart, or CFTAH.
+- The Kaufman Center for Heart Failure Treatment and Recovery medical team, along with Biomedical engineers at Cleveland Clinic, are working to develop a continuous-flow total artificial heart, or CFTAH.
 Initial results are promising.

 Fellowship and Residency Programs